 Unfortunately, there’s no clear answer about what your essential properties might be.
 Many philosophers sympathize with the “psychological continuity view,” which says that our memories and personality dispositions make us who we are.
 But this means that if we change our memories or personality in radical ways, the continuity could be broken.
 Another leading view is that your brain is essential to you, even if there are radical breaks in continuity.
 But on this view, enhancements like Merge are unsafe, as you are replacing parts of your brain with AI components.

 Advocates of a mind-machine merger tend to reject the view that the mind is the brain, however.
 They believe that the mind is like a software program: just as you can upload and download a computer file, your mind can add new lines of code and even be uploaded onto the cloud.
-According to this view, the underlying substrate that runs your “self program” doesn’t really matter — it could be a biological brain or a silicon microchip.
+According to this view, the underlying substrate that runs your “self program” doesn’t really matter — it could be a biological brain or a silicon computer. [changing to computer here b/c a single microchip wouldn’t be sufficient.]

 However, this view doesn’t hold up under scrutiny.
 A program is a list of instructions in a programming language that tell the computer what tasks to do, and a line of code is like a mathematical equation.
 It is highly abstract, in contrast with the concrete physical world.
 Equations and programs are what philosophers call “abstract entities" — things not situated in space or time.
 But minds and selves are spatial beings and causal agents; our minds have thoughts that cause us to act in the concrete world.
 And moments pass for us — we are temporal beings.